ssstechnologiesofficial/FxbotWeb/replit.md

 Preferred communication style: Simple, everyday language.
 Preferred language: JavaScript/JSX (not TypeScript) - all components and server files converted to JavaScript.
+Preferred styling: Regular CSS (not Tailwind CSS) - all components converted to use custom CSS classes and inline styles.

 ## System Architecture